Deltares/SFINCS/docs/input_forcing.rst

 ^^^^^^^^^

 The same spatially varying gridded input as using Delft3d' ascii input files can be specified using FEWS compatible Netcdf input files.
-Here for the wind the amu&amv files are combined into 1 Netcdf file (netamuamvfile), the precipitation is in a separate input file (netamprfile).
+Here for the wind the amu&amv files are combined into 1 Netcdf file (netamuamvfile), the precipitation is in a separate input file (netamprfile) as well as the atmospheric pressure (netampfile).

-**Note, that for very large Netcdf files (in size), an out-of-memory might occur when running SFINCS.**
-If this is the case, switch to Delft3D ascii type input as described above or get in touch with us to find a solution.
-Making this format netcdf file can be easily done using the OET Matlab scripts 'sfincs_write_netcdf_amuamvfile.m' and 'sfincs_write_netcdf_amprfile.m'.
+Making this format netcdf file can be easily done using the OET Matlab scripts 'sfincs_write_netcdf_amuamvfile.m', 'sfincs_write_netcdf_amprfile.m'and 'sfincs_write_netcdf_ampfile.m'.
 See those files for more information.

 **Matlab example using OET - netamuamvfile**